awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 ## No Permission to Start a Session<a name="session-manager-troubleshooting-start-permissions"></a>

 **Problem**: You attempt to start a session, but the system tells you that you do not have the necessary permissions\.
 + **Solution**: A system administrator has not granted you IAM policy permissions for starting Session Manager sessions\.
-For information, see [Step 3: Control User Session Access to Instances](session-manager-getting-started-restrict-access.md)\.
+For information, see [Control User Session Access to Instances](session-manager-getting-started-restrict-access.md)\.

-## No Permission to Change Session Preferences<a name="session-manager-troubleshooting-preferences-permissions"></a>
+## No Permission to Change Session Preferences<a name="session-maner-troubleshooting-preferences-permissions"></a>

 **Problem**: You attempt to update global session preferences for your organization, but the system tells you that you do not have the necessary permissions\.
 + **Solution**: A system administrator has not granted you IAM policy permissions for setting Session Manager preferences\.
 For information, see [Grant or Deny a User Permissions to Update Session Manager Preferences](preference-setting-permissions.md)\.